 ❌ It’s not unique; someone somewhere will have pretty much the same as you

 ❌ Hidden costs; whilst the original price might be negligible, things like changing the code to make things work exactly as you’d like, e.g layout, additional texts or photos (you are very limited) will force you to hire a professional.

 ❌ Difficulties getting support; any problems and you end up searching forums or chasing your tail through additional sites.

 If you believe that this is the way forward for you then a quick search of the net will bring you up sites such as WordPress.com or solutions such as Wix, Squarespace or GoDaddy’s Website Builder.
 This is not a complete list and there are new ones coming.
 It’ll take time but some research will help you find which you think is the best for you.

-Throughout this article, we’ve tried to give you a pretty fair account of the positives and negatives of the four different approach to transforming your web design into a website.
-The reason that there are different options is simply because there is a market for each.
+Throughout this article, we’ve tried to give you a pretty fair account of the positives and negatives of the four different approaches to transforming your web design into a website.
+The reason that there are different options is simply that there is a market for each.

 You may also be interested in these related articles:

 - How to Start an Online Store in 2022